 The earth spins on its axis once per solar day, providing variation of night and day and providing colourful displays in the clouds at sunrise and sunset.
 The rotation of the earth helps to regulate the temperature around the globe so no one part becomes too hot or too cold.
-If the earth didn't rotate, one side would be permanently facing the sun, and would be searingly hot, with the other in permanent frozen darkness.
+If the earth were tidally locked to the sun, as the moon is to the earth, one side would be permanently facing the sun, and would be searingly hot, with the other in permanent frozen darkness.